-Uncertainty about global economic conditions, including in Europe and Asia, can pose a risk to the overall economy by causing fluctuations to and reductions in consumer and commercial spending.
+Uncertainty about global economic conditions can pose a risk to the overall economy by causing fluctuations to and reductions in consumer and commercial spending.
 Demand for our products could be different from our expectations due to many factors including changes in business and economic conditions, conditions in the credit market that affect consumer confidence, customer acceptance of our products, changes in customer order patterns, including order cancellations, and changes in the level of inventory held by vendors.
-In particular, in fiscal year 2016, sales to customers in China comprised 47% of our net sales.
-The recent economic slowdown in China could adversely affect our sales to customers in China and consequently, our business, results of operations and financial condition.
+In particular, in fiscal year 2017, sales to customers in China comprised 48% of our net sales.
+The recent economic slowdown in China could adversely affect our sales to customers in China and consequently, our business, operating results and financial condition.